 Single-use plastic: what about France?

 In France, single-use plastic bags (Article 75 of Law n°2015-992 relative to the energy transition for a green growth) and microbeads present in rinse-off cosmetic products (Article 6 of Decree n°2017-297 since 2018) are already banned.
-In 2020, will be added plates, cups and glasses (Article 73 of Law n°2015-992 relative to the energy transition for a green growth) and possibly straws and expanded polystyrene containers for consumption of which the government supports the interdiction.
+In 2020, will be added plates, cups and glasses (Article 73 of Law n°2015-992 relative to the energy transition for a green growth) and plastic-stemmed cotton buds for domestic use (Article 124 of Law n°2016-1087 for biodiversity, nature and landscape return).
 In addition to these initiatives already implemented, the government has detailed in early July, its plan in favor of the biodiversity preservation.
 This strategy which articulates around 6 axes, lists 90 measures with the aim to fight against the erosion of biodiversity.

 These initiatives, as those proposed by the European commission, focus on the reduction and the interdiction of some single-use plastic as well as collecting and recycling, in particular plastic bottles by setting up a deposit system.
 The improvement of the macrowaste and plastic particles recycling before they pollute the ocean is also investigated with the set-up of experimental devices.

 Draft Law relative to the equilibrium of commercial relationship in the agricultural and food industry and a healthy, sustainable and accessible to all food

 The “Egalim” draft Law is under debate.
 Indeed, although it was adapted by the French National Assembly on September 14th, it was rejected a few days later by the Senate on September 26th.
 The last one blames the deputies for not considering the modifications that were carried out.